-Dunedin autumn and winter days can be some of the most spectacular in terms of wildlife viewing and crisp clear days.
-Fuel up on an awesome café breakfast and head out amongst this wild, beautiful city.
+Dunedin winter days can be some of the most spectacular in terms of wildlife viewing and crisp clear days.
+Fuel up on an awesome café breakfast and head out among this wild, beautiful city.

 Explore the Dunedin Street Art Trail

 Grab a map and explore Dunedin’s outstanding Street Art Trail which is brilliantly woven through the central city and Warehouse Precinct, making for surprising discoveries around every corner.
 Featuring works from local and internationally acclaimed street artists such as the UK’s Phlegm and Belgiums’s ROA, the artworks provide a colourful and quirky addition to this heritage city.
 Younger visitors might like to check out the latest addition in the shape of Ed Sheeran on Bath Street.
 Grab a free map from the iSITE or book a tour to find all the new and hidden pieces.

 Beautiful Chingford Park in North-east Valley is home to fantastic trees, historic stone stables and a disc golf course designed to be a fun challenge for beginners and experienced players alike.
 There's a map of the course about 100 meters in off the main road.
 The map is just off to the right after you cross the little stream on the bridge.
 It's right beside the first tee.
 A playground and the meandering Lindsay’s Creek make this a great spot for all the family.
 Seek out golf discs from city sport shops and have a putt.